Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +30000

 - In terms of its odds to win the national championship (+30000), Butler is 73rd in the country.
-It is way higher than that, 58th, according to computer rankings.
+It is far higher than that, 56th, according to computer rankings.

+- While our computer ranking places Cal 148th in the country, the team's national championship odds rank is much higher, placing it 95th.

-- Butler has a 0.3% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Cal winning the national championship, based on its +100000 moneyline odds, is 0.1%.

 Check out all the futures bets available at BetMGM!